Preparing for Baby #2: Hospital Bag Packing Tips

 Bring in your pump - hospitals have pumps you can use (I used that last time), but if you already have one, it's nice to learn how to use it from the lactation specialists or make sure it's still in working condition if it's been stored away since your previous baby. {I own and love the Medela Freestyle Pump}

 Nursing tanks & bras - get used to these right away!
-My fav styles are here, here and here
+My fav styles are here, here and here.

 Cardigans - to wear over your nursing tanks, but stayed covered up!